racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK5.md

 #### Step 4: Invoking the Shellcode

 In this task, we were provided with the code file called `shellcode.c`.
-This file already contained both shellcodes for both 32-bit or 64-bit executables, which it checks, already converted to strings.
-Having the shellcode as the string means that it can be inserted and manipulated as text.
+This file already contained both shellcodes for both 32-bit or 64-bit executables, using the most adequate according to the compilation options.
+Having the shellcode as a string means that it can be inserted and manipulated as text.

 ```c
 #include <stdlib.h>